jmsbutcher/A-demon-in-conways-game-of-life/README.md

  A *Reward Scheme* is a system for assigning rewards to the agent. **Once you choose a Reward Scheme, the agent will begin learning**.
 It will no longer act randomly (although it may look like it at first.)
 It will try to maximize the reward by moving and flipping cells based on the output of the neural network.

- To choose a new Reward Scheme, click the button in the display console, or open the "New" menu and select "Reward Scheme", or press the R key.
+ To choose a new Reward Scheme, click the button in the display console, or open the "New" menu and select "Reward Scheme", or press the [r] key.

 <p align="center">
   <img width="280" height="220" src="https://github.com/jmsbutcher/A-demon-in-conways-game-of-life/blob/master/Usage_images/NewRewardSchemeMenu.png">